AuraCodez/AuraCodez.github.io/README.md

 # AuraCodez.github.io

-Portfolio website created in HTML/CSS.
+Portfolio website created in HTML/CSS and a little bit of javascript